 As you already know, there are various choices for wood, and they vary in grain patterns, durability, and color.
-Cherry, maple, and oak are the most popular options because of their hardness, so they are likely to last long.
+Cherry, maple and oak flooring are the most popular options because of their hardness, so they are likely to last long.

 If you have a busy home, make sure to pick a type of wood with the highest level of hardness.
 Red oak tends to withstand wear and tear while other options such as pine usually show dents and scratches.

 The other key benefit of solid hardwoods is that they are great for pets and kids.
 So, you can easily sand out and refinish the wood to remove any scratches caused by pets’ claws and kids’ toys.